kyuy/r-studio/README.md

 # r-studio
-setting a connection with r-studio
+Setting a connection with r-studio